SingleAccretion/Accretion.Reflection/README.md

 - Passing default paramters to the desired method means using `System.Reflection.Emit` which is an advanced API with many pitfalls and the requirement of IL knowledge.
 Different types and values require distinctly different intialization techniques.
 - In general, there are many moving parts: `nullref` being the equivalent of `default` (because Roslyn), `IntPtr` and `UIntPtr` being `nint` and `nuint`, pointers, nullable types, `ByRef`s and `ByRefLike`s, `Decimal`s, `DateTime`s, `String`s - it is very easy to forget something and end up with an implementation that works in simple case but falls apart in more complex ones.

-`DynamicMethod Accretion.Reflection.Emit.Shim.Create<TTarget>(MethodInfo source)` is meant to address the above problems by hiding the complexity behind a relatively strightforward interface.
+`TTarget Accretion.Reflection.Emit.Shim.Create<TTarget>(MethodInfo source)` is meant to address the above problems by hiding the complexity behind a relatively strightforward interface.
 Here, `TTarget` is the type the delegate - the shim itself, `source` is a method with optional parameters.
 For example, if you were to invoke a factory method that has some optional parameters:
 ````C#
 using Accretion.Reflection.Emit;